abel1502/bondrewd/docs/source/ideas.md

     metaclass for `ctime`-types).
 It could actually have separate methods for compile-time and run-time manipulations, allowing to make all `ctime` values to be passed by-reference regardless of attributes...
+ - **Mutable types**.
+This is still a very vague idea, but I'd like to have a way to change a variable's type 'dynamically' at compile time.
+For example, it would be nice to have the File type automatically track that it's been opened before it's used, and closed before it's destroyed.
+This can already be implemented, but comes at a run-time cost.
+My idea for a solution is to allow the object to store some information about itself at compile time.
+    I'm not yet sure about the details, but I'm considering either something like mutable template parameters, or, alternatively, some sort of `ctime` fields (for non-`ctime` classes).
+One thing to note is that this cannot always be properly computed at compile time, so providing the only available File API in this way would be detremental.
+The better approach would be a wrapper around normal File that would implement the checks.
+If the further use cases I come up with could also be decomposed this way, I'll consider enforcing this specific mechanism in some way.

+    Actually, this has lead me to consider the compile-time representation of objects.
+From what I've come up with so far, the object, from the perspective of the compiler, seems to consist of the type (a reference to a `ctime`-available object), an optional value (represented how?), which is only present for successfully constant-folded expressions, and a reference to some `ctime` object responsible for implementing manipulations with the object (perhaps only present for runtime objects, but maybe not).
+This is actually a little depressing in a way --- to represent an object, we need 1 to 3 other objects...
+But something like this has already been done in other languages (like Python), so I guess it's not that bad.
  - **...**

 ## Code samples